 1. Flexible Especially when your work schedule is subject to change, it’s advantageous to have a great pet sitter who is flexible and can step in on short notice.
 That way, if you have an important appointment or need to stay late at the office, you can trust your pet will be taken care of.

-2. Calm Any pet parent knows that with animals things don’t always go according to plan.
-But a great pet sitter must remain patient when your pet doesn't behave as expected, and stay calm so your pet doesn't feel and react to the anxiety.
+2. Calm & Resourceful Any pet parent knows that with animals things don’t always go according to plan.
+But a great pet sitter must remain patient when your pet doesn't behave as expected, and stay calm so your pet doesn't feel and react to the anxiety and can problem-solve, rather than phoning you every 5 minutes.

 3. Sensitive A great pet sitter recognises the needs of your pet and responds to them.
 The person should realise when your cat doesn’t want to play anymore and give her space.
 Look for someone who handles your pet affectionately and never uses physical punishment or force, like dragging on your dog's leash during a walk.